 - Once registration is complete, you will select to receive camp alerts via text and email.
 CampSpace is a replacement to the Remind 101 App.

 - Parent Orientations will be conducted virtually this year.
 Parents are expected to attend or watch recap of orientation as general guidelines, policies and procedures will be discussed.
-Pick up dates for camp t-shirts and water bottles, one per camper, will be communicated out by camp directors.

 - Sunscreen (no spray), swimsuit and towel - sunscreen is a daily requirement.
 Water activities and/or outside activities may take place even on non-swim days.

 - Lunch is not provided; please send child with a non-refrigerated, nut free lunch with a refillable water bottle.

 - A backpack to hold belongings - everything should be clearly labeled with child’s name.

 - Money, toys, electronic devices (including cell phone).
 Campers can be reached by calling the branch or camp director.
 No child will ever be denied using a YMCA phone to call a parent during an emergency.